rkd006/Carbonate-Chemistry-Model/README.md

 - calc_alphas: creates functions to calculate alpha0, alpha1, alpha2
 - calc_Ks: creates functions to calculate K1, K2, Kh
-- CO2_loss_dynamic_y3: figure that plots CO2 requirements and losses over four days and figure that plots CO2 concentration over four days for a combined y3
-- subplot_sal: a) creates multiple subplots side by side of the figures from CO2_loss_script_sal b) creates multiple subplots side by side of the figures from CO2_loss_algal_growth_sal
-- subplot_temp: a) creates multiple subplots side by side of the figures from CO2_loss_script_temp b) creates multiple subplots side by side of the figures from CO2_loss_algal_growth_temp
 - CO2_loss_algal_growth_temp: figure that plots CO2 requirements and losses over four days for several temperatures
 - CO2_loss_algal_growth_sal: figure that plots CO2 requirements and losses over four days for several salinities
 - temperature_function: plots the saturation concentration of carbon dioxide and the carbonate species as a function of temperature

-#### *subplots:*

-- subplot_algal_growth_pH: creates multiple subplots side by side of the figures from CO2_loss_algal_growth_pH for kLa = 0.5 1/hr and alkalinity = 2.5 eq/m3
-- subplot_algal_growth_range: creates multiple subplots side by side of the figures from CO2_loss_algal_growth_range for kLa = 0.5 1/hr, and alkalinity = 3.5 eq/m3 at pH = 6, 7, and 8
-- subplot_algal_growth_alk: creates multiple subplots side by side of the figures from CO2_loss_algal_growth_alk for kLa = 0.5 1/hr, kLa = 3 1/hr, alkalinity = 2 and 32 eq/m3 at pH = 6, 7, and 8
-- subplot_kLa_comb: creates multiple subplots side by side of the figures of kLa = 0.5 1/hr and kLa = 3 1/hr from CO2_loss_kLa_comb
-- subplot_algal_growth_tempsal: creates subplots side by side of the figures from CO2_loss_algal_growth_temp and CO2_loss_algal_growth_sal
-- subplot_different_kLa: creates subplots side by side of figures that plot CO2 losses as a function of pH for alkalinity = 2.5 and 7 eq/m3

 #### *with algal growth kinetics:*